rpizziol/locust-flask-test/README.md

    ```

 ### To Do
-* Edit the locust file with the assigned host url in step 1
+* Edit the Locust file with the assigned host url in step 1

 ## Authors